Encrypting Data With AES GCM in Rust Using Openssl

 In real-world scenarios, usually the

-request.
+AADis passed as metadata such as header fields in anHTTPrequest.
 It is not the same thing as a password as mentioned above.